-This colourful, three story Edwardian property close to The Downs Bristol had previously been converted into two large maisonettes, so required a full renovation, and an innovative and sensitive transformation since the property was located in a conservation area.
+This colourful, three storey Edwardian family home in Bristol had previously been converted into two large maisonettes, so required a full renovation to turn it into a modern home (opens in new tab), and an innovative and sensitive transformation since the property was located in a conservation area.

 There was a sensible budget and hard deadline to finish due to a new school-term starting for the owners' children.
 Enter unique construction company Berkeley Place, who specialise in period and listed property renovations.
 The result is a colourful, modern update that still retains all of the original, period features.